mp27-Testing-Organisation/group-assignment---create-a-github-pages-website-test-team-1/.github/templates/pr_feedback.md

 activity4-fail: |
   Not everyone has reviewed another's Pull Request.
 The following team members have not reviewed a Pull Request:
   \${no-comment-members}
+activity5-success: Everyone in the team has authored a merge commit.
+activity5-fail: |
+  Not everyone has authored a merge commit.
+The following team members have not authored a merge commit:
+  \${no-merge-members}
 ---

 ## Auto-Feedback